WRKSHPZ/edge-devices/azure-iot-hub.md

 ## 6. Programming the ESP-32 board
 Before you are able to program the board, you need to follow the instructions in the [prerequisites](/prerequisites.md) document.

+In this example we are not going to use the camera, so you do not have to install it on the board.
+If you would like to do so nonetheless, please follow the instructions in the [Install camera document](/install-camera.md)

 1. Plug in the ESP32-CAM module on the ESP32-CAM programmer shield.
 The pin-out and pin-input should line up.
 1. Use the USB mini to USB A cable to connect the ESP32-CAM programmer shield to your laptop.
 1. Start up Arduino IDE and make sure you have added library support for the ESP32-CAM board as specified in the [prerequisites](/prerequisites.md) document.